-The main subject areas comprise atmospheric modelling, field measurements, remote sensing, and laboratory studies of gases, aerosols, clouds and precipitation, isotopes, radiation, dynamics, biosphere interactions, and hydrosphere interactions (for details see Journal Subject Areas).
+The main subject areas comprise atmospheric modelling, field measurements, remote sensing, and laboratory studies of gases, aerosols, clouds and precipitation, isotopes, radiation, dynamics, biosphere interactions, and hydrosphere interactions (for details see journal subject areas).
 The journal scope is focused on studies with general implications for atmospheric science rather than investigations that are primarily of local or technical interest.
-The manuscript types considered for peer-reviewed publication are research articles, review articles, technical notes and commentaries/replies.

 Land surface models (LSMs) describe how carbon and water fluxes react to environmental change.
 They are key component of climate models, yet they differ enormously.
 Many perform poorly, despite having many parameters.
 We outline a development strategy emphasizing robustness, reliability and realism, none of which is guaranteed by complexity alone.
 We propose multiple constraints, benchmarking and data assimilation, and representing unresolved processes stochastically, as tools in this endeavour.

 I. C. Prentice, X. Liang, B. E. Medlyn, and Y.-P. Wang

 Understanding ozone trends in the vertical is vital in terms of assessing the success of the Montreal Protocol.
 This paper compares and analyses the long-term trends in stratospheric ozone from seven new merged satellite data sets.
 The data sets largely agree well with each other, particularly for the negative trends seen in the early period 1984-1997.
 For the 1998-2011 period there is less agreement, but a clear shift from negative to mostly positive trends.